efchatz/pandora/README.md

 ### Roboform

 Roboform automatically unlocks the vault when the user opens the Chrome browser.
-Specifically, Roboform needs interaction with any saved entry URL to load all entries or for the user to click the plugin.
-So, it is possible to start the Chrome process from cmd or powershell command.
+Specifically, Roboform needs interaction with any saved entry URL or for the user to click the plugin to load the entries.
+So, it is possible to start the Chrome process from cmd or powershell command and then execute the tool to extract the credentials.
+Additionally, the master password is available by simply opening the browser.
 The following screenshot depicts the credentials the tool dumped, after starting the Chrome from cmd.
-As can be observed, all entries all noted with a keyword.
-Even an RSA private key can be extracted.

 ![roboform](https://github.com/efchatz/pandora/assets/43434138/5c563a14-4948-45bb-b18c-81e5be6f2da0)